wuziqiqiqi/PD/CONTRIBUTING.md

 ```
 pre-commit install
 ```
 to set up the pre-commit hooks.
-These hooks will check any changed files for things like compliance with `flake8`, `black`, trailing white spaces and `pylint`.
+These hooks will check any changed files for things like compliance with `flake8`, `black`, trailing white spaces and `ruff`.
 When you make a new commit, the pre-commit hooks may apply changes to your file.
 If this is the case, simply add the changes to your staging area, and re-run the commit (or manually run the `pre-commit` command, prior to comitting to ensure everything passes).

 ### Flake8